 Although they were created out of this Wentworth family feud, the reopened gardens will be a space for everyone to enjoy.
 The local community are at the heart of our plans for the site, with a programme of events, activities, volunteering and employment.

 The house at Wentworth Castle Gardens

 The gardens are built around the Wentworth Castle mansion house, home of The Northern College for the last forty years.
 Founded by the visionary Michael Barrett Brown, the college is a charity dedicated to the education and training of adults without formal qualifications.
-This unique college will continue to operate from the house under our new partnership, so the house and its collection will not be open to the public once the gardens reopen in 2019.
+This unique college continues to operate from the house under our new partnership, so the house is not regularly open to the public today.

 Become a volunteer

-We're now recruiting for volunteers to join our team, as we prepare to reopen this special place.
+We're now recruiting for volunteers to join our team, as we work hard to restore this special place.
 Find out more about these roles by visiting nationaltrust.org.uk/volunteer and search Barnsley, or click on the link below.

 02 May 19

 Apply to become a volunteer at Wentworth Castle Gardens